Discussion 1: Functions, Control

 Try this approach together on the next two problems.

 Important: It's highly recommended that you don't check your work using a computer right away.
 Instead, talk to your group and think to try to figure out if an answer is correct.
 On exams, you won't be able to guess and check because you won't have a Python interpreter.
 Now is a great time to practice checking your work by thinking through examples.
-You could even draw an environment diagram!

 Q3: Is Prime?